Quick Introduction

 Download the latest release and move the atlas binary to a file location on your system PATH.

-The binaries distributed in official releases are released under the Apache 2 License.
-If you would like to build Atlas from source follow the instructions here.
+The default binaries distributed in official releases are released under the Atlas EULA.
+If you would like obtain a copy of Atlas Community Edition (under an Apache 2 license) follow the instructions here.

 Start a local database container